-Šišejković, D., Merchant, F., Leupers, R., Ascheid, G. and Kiefer, V.: A Critical Evaluation of the Paradigm Shift in the Design of Logic Encryption Algorithms, In 2019 International Symposium on VLSI Design, Automation and Test (VLSI-DAT) Apr/2019, accepted for publication
+Šišejković, D., Merchant, F., Leupers, R., Ascheid, G. and Kiefer, V.: A Critical Evaluation of the Paradigm Shift in the Design of Logic Encryption Algorithms, in 2019 International Symposium on VLSI Design, Automation and Test (VLSI-DAT), Apr.
+2019

 Prof. Ascheid received the Dipl.-Ing. and Dr.-Ing.
 (PhD) degrees from the Aachen University in 1977 and 1984.
 PhD research focused on synchronization algorithms for digital receivers and their implementation using digital signal processing.
 This work was complemented by measurement and analysis of the non-linear behaviour of phase locked loops in noise.
 After the PhD he worked as Sr. Researcher at the Aachen University , continuing the research on synchronization and working on various industry consulting projects for European and US based companies.
 During that time he co-authored (jointly with Dr. Meyr) the book "Synchronization in Digital Communications", published by Wiley in 1990.